 Above all, a consistent and friendly message can help you get that email opened every time.

 6. Personalize Your Email Message

 According to Experian, personalized emails deliver a whopping 6x higher transaction rate.

 And a DemandGen study showed that 53% of marketers say ongoing, personalized communication with existing customers can result in a significant revenue impact.

-One of the easiest and most effective ways of personalizing your restaurant email marketing messages is to configure and implement triggered campaigns based on the customer’s behavior.
+One of the easiest and most effective ways of personalizing your restaurant email marketing messages is to configure and implement triggered campaigns based on the guest’s behavior.

 The Bloom WiFi analytics and marketing platform allows you to do this.

-For instance, you can set a trigger to email an individual customer when they:
+For instance, you can set a trigger to email an individual guest when they: